- Home /

 The worrisome question everywhere at present is : has the insensitive attitude of government ensured workers devotion and commitment to duty ?

-They go on to attribute insurmountable insecurity in several countries, to either the covert involvement of government itself, its admirers, well wishers or agents.
+They go on to attribute insurmountable insecurity in several countries to either the covert involvement of the government itself, its admirers, well-wishers, or agents.

-Nigerians have concluded that government does not have ready solutions to the kidnappings, killings and other violent crimes, while they daily pray for God’s intervention.
+Nigerians have concluded that the government does not have ready solutions to the kidnappings, killings, and other violent crimes, while they daily pray for God’s intervention.

-Of worry, is the great difficulties been experienced by government praise singers and bootlickers to accept the hard fact that the present administration can no longer address the overwhelming insecurity in the land, without reaching out to personalities and institutions it had hitherto ignored.
+Of worry are the great difficulties experienced by government praise singers and bootlickers to accept the hard fact that the present administration can no longer address the overwhelming insecurity in the land without reaching out to personalities and institutions it had hitherto ignored.

-The present administration continues in its condolence culture for which the citizens have known it for.
+The present administration continues in its condolence culture, for which the citizens have known it.

 When the Progressives Held Sway / EducationĀ : A National Advocacy Forum and its Objectives

-His leadership impacted positively on the Yoruba people, in all spheres of life.
-However, it is doubtful if those who hold sway in this dispensation followed his footsteps.
+His leadership impacted positively on the Yoruba people in all spheres of life.
+However, it is doubtful if those who hold sway in this dispensation followed in his footsteps.

 After Chief Ajasin did his beat, Pa Abraham Adesanya took over the structure up till the end of the military era.

-At a glance, Afenifere was composed of the first generation Awoists, the second 11 and the unknown elements.
+At a glance, Afenifere was composed of the first generation of Awoists, the second 11, and the unknown elements.

 The unknown elements eventually hijacked the structure through unconventional means.

-But present happenings in the political sphere has defied this theory, rather polarization and division are tools that have brought about the present scheme of things.
+But present happenings in the political sphere have defied this theory; rather, polarization and division are tools that have brought about the present scheme of things.

-Sadly, capitalist inclined policies, nocturnal ideals and preferences are the working tools of today's leaders in the South-west geo-political zone of Nigeria, to the chagrin of the disillusioned and impoverished people.
+Sadly, capitalist-inclined policies and nocturnal ideals and preferences are the working tools of today's leaders in the southwest geopolitical zone of Nigeria, to the chagrin of the disillusioned and impoverished people.

-The new definition of the progressives includes, but is not limited to, the payment of school fees in Primary and Secondary schools, introduction of multiple tax regime and the preference for mediocrity and people with doubtful educational qualifications, to carry out government duties.
+The new definition of the progressives includes, but is not limited to, the payment of school fees in primary and secondary schools, the introduction of multiple tax regimes, and the preference for mediocrity and people with doubtful educational qualifications to carry out government duties.
 So sad.

 A National Advocacy forum for the popularization of Innovation Institutions(IEIs) for states in the South West Geo-Political zone of Nigeria was organized by the Tertiary Department of the Federal Ministry of Education with the hopes that the forum would achieve its outlined objectives.